p1stream/p1-build/README.md

 It is used to build P1stream itself and all native modules targetting it.
-It contains the public headers for P1stream, as well as build environment settings used by atom-shell, node.js, npm and node-gyp.
+It contains the public headers for P1stream, as well as build environment settings used by io.js, npm and node-gyp.

  [P1stream]: https://github.com/p1stream/p1stream